 The basic financial statements include certain prior-year summarized comparative information in total but not at the level of detail required for a presentation in conformity with generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the Agency's financial statements for the year ended December 31, 2017, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Agency's financial statements for the year ended December 31, 2018, from which the summarized information was derived.
+Certain 2018 amounts have also been reclassified to conform to the current year financial statement presentation.